lcpsgames/games/README.md

-Note: USE THESE SELECTION OF GAMES AT APPROPRIATE TIMES NOT IN SCHOOL HOURS OR IF THE TEACHER ALLOWS IT. not affiliated with Loudon County Public Schools in any way/
+Note: USE THESE SELECTION OF GAMES AT APPROPRIATE TIMES NOT IN SCHOOL HOURS OR IF THE TEACHER ALLOWS IT.

+not affiliated with Loudon County Public Schools